luigiselmi/docker-elasticsearch/README.md

   "active_shards_percent_as_number" : 100.0
 }
 ```
-The master node can be seen by sending the request following request to any cluster node
+The master node can be seen by sending the following request from any cluster node

     $ curl 'http://localhost:9200/_cluster/state/master_node,nodes?pretty'